Home > Guides > The best audio interfaces for songwriters

 If you’re a songwriter putting your all into your craft, shopping around for audio interfaces can be a daunting task.

-With a wide range of interfaces available on the market today, we completely understand the need for a unit that fits your needs for recording demos to send to clients, or to add to your catalog that won’t break the bank, but still meets all of the standard audio requirements of the modern industry.
+With a wide range of interfaces available on the market today, we understand the need for a unit that fits your needs.
+From recording demos to send to clients, or to add to your catalog that won’t break the bank, but still meets all of the standard audio requirements of the modern industry.

-And with loads of new audio tech being released by the dozens, seemingly every week, it can be a hard feat to find your needle in the haystack
+And with loads of new audio tech being released it can be a hard feat to find your needle in the haystack

 When buying a new audio interface there are a few things that you should consider.
 For example, it’s worth thinking about the number of inputs that you need.